How to Paint a Beehive in a Single Afternoon Like a Pro (Step By Step)

 Welcome to the only part about beekeeping that’s all about you; how to paint your beehive.
 All your other inquiries will have to do with the bees.

-Even though bees are capable of appreciating the color, they don’t really care about the color scheme you’ve chosen for landscaping your yard.
+Even though bees are capable of appreciating color, they don’t really care about the color scheme you’ve chosen for landscaping your yard.

 Whether the color of the painted hive clashes with the patio is really not their concern.
 They spend most of their time foraging and doing domestic chores in the dark, so the color of the hive isn’t on their list of priorities.